Modal

 Scrollable

 When a Modal becomes too long for the user's viewport or device the content will scroll.
 By default the entire modal itself will scroll.
-You can customize this by setting the scroll
+You can customize this by setting the scroll option to either modal (default) or content.

 The example below shows the difference: